TianyuZhang0704/ScheduleMiniApp/README.md

 Use WeChat Devtools to compile (Ordinary Compilation).

 Test appID can be used, but to use our environment, contact our group members for our appID.

+Due to development time limitation, didn't test compatibility with different devices.
+Please view with iPhone 6/7/8.

+When searching courses in schedule module, it uses UofT time table's API, so VPN is needed to access data.